Skip to main content

 Who Owns What?

 The right to own property seems fundamental enough.
 The premise is as old as our country itself, and a right many have fought and died for.
-But lines between our personal owners’ rights and that of our government can become blurred, particularly in regards to eminent domain.
+But lines between our personal owners’ rights and that of our government can become blurred, particularly regarding eminent domain.

 Private vs. Public